cloudfoundry-incubator/kubecf/.concourse/README.md

 It is possible to run the job of the pipeline locally without having a full Concourse + GKE clusters.
-Catapult allows to replicate every step regardless the Kubernetes provider.
+Catapult allows you to replicate every step regardless the Kubernetes provider.
 [See the Catapult wiki page for a short summary on how to run the same tests locally](https://github.com/SUSE/catapult/wiki/KubeCF-testing).